-The most important annotations supported by the Nullness Checker are @NonNull and @Nullable. @NonNull is rarely written, because it is the default.
+The most important annotations supported by the Nullness Checker are @NonNull and @Nullable. @NonNull is rarely written, because it is the default in most locations.
 All of the annotations are explained in Section 3.2.
+See Section 3.3 for details on how to use the annotations and Section 31.1 for details on generics.